eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 SPICE-2.0.1.hdf5
 ```

 This dataset contains molecular conformations together with DFT reference energies and gradients.
-Rather than using all structures as a single undifferentiated collection, the script reorganises the data according to the chemistry relevant to this project.
+Rather than using all structures as a single collection, the script organises the data according to the chemistry relevant to this project.

-In particular, structures containing chlorine, bromine or iodine are separated from more general molecular structures.
+In particular, molecules that contain chlorine, bromine or iodine are separated from more general molecular structures.
 This allows the later training strategy to retain broad chemical coverage while explicitly identifying halogen-containing configurations.

 ### Script